RingCentral-Pro-Services/serverless-frontend/README.md

 ```

 ### CloudFront
 CloudFront is the CDN that serves your content from the S3 bucket.
 CloudFront caches the content and serves it from the closest S3 edge location to the user.
 CloudFront is also where the WebACL(s) for the WAF are applied.
-This plugin grants CloudFront access to the private S3 bucket by means of an OAI (Origin Access Identity) per AWS best practices for accessing restricted buckets.
+This plugin grants CloudFront access to the private S3 bucket it creates by means of an OAI (Origin Access Identity) per AWS best practices for accessing restricted buckets.

 ### Web Application Firewall (WAF)
 The WAF in this plugin is configured to deny access to any subnet that is not an RingCentral corporate subnet.
 If public access to the front-end of the application is desired, then simply comment out or remove the WebACL, WAFRule and WAFIpSet lines and remove the reference to the WebACLId from the CloudFront distribution section.